richardRadli/Multi_Phase_Deep_Random_Neural_Network/README.md

 - First of all, it is advisable to run hyperparameter tuning, although config files contain the best settings.
   - There is a separate file for hyperparameter tuning for all available networks.
 - After tuning, you may execute the training and evaluation for the desired network.
+- To train and evaluate the FCNN network, run __execute_test.py__ in the fcnn folder.
+- To train and evaluate the HELM network, run __helm.py__ in the helm folder.
+- To train and evaluate the MPDRNN network, run __mpdrnn.py__ in the mpdrnn folder.